 3. Provide Ergonomic Training

-Healthcare organizations should provide training to workers to help them recognize and address ergonomic hazards in the workplace.
+Providing training for workers to help them recognize and address ergonomic hazards in the workplace raises awareness and helps with prevention.
 Training should cover proper lifting techniques, safe work practices, and recognizing early signs of MSDs.
+Include ergonomics training alongside other required courses and use an online learning management system to make it easy for employees to complete from anywhere.

 Healthcare organizations should regularly monitor and evaluate the effectiveness of their ergonomic program.
 Steps include reviewing injury reports, conducting worker surveys, and analyzing production data to determine whether the program is achieving its objectives.